Béis x Rare Beauty Is The Travel Makeup Collab Of Our Dreams

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-Call it a match in celebrity-founder, reader-beloved brand heaven: Béis is teaming up with Rare Beauty to make taking on the go beauty easier (and chicer) than ever.
+Call it a match in celebrity-founder, reader-beloved brand heaven: Shay Mitchell's luggage brand Béis is teaming up with Rare Beauty to make taking on the go beauty easier (and chicer) than ever.

-The three-piece limited-edition collection debuted last night at Selena Gomez's Rare Impact Fund Benefit, and if we know anything about buzzy Béis collabs, we don't expect it to stay in stock for long.
+The three-piece limited-edition collection debuted this week at Selena Gomez's Rare Impact Fund Benefit, and if we know anything about buzzy Béis collabs, we don't expect it to stay in stock for long.

 AdvertisementADVERTISEMENT

-The Béis x Rare Beauty Collection will officially launch online on November 3 at beistravel.com and rarebeauty.com.
+The Béis x Rare Beauty Collection launches in the US November 3, so we're guessing it'll be available here in Australia November 4.
+It's available on rarebeauty.com, with shipping to Aus $15 or free on orders over $150.
 With holiday travel just around the corner, we recommend setting your alarms so you don't miss out on getting a piece of the extra-special drop.

 AdvertisementADVERTISEMENT